life-itself/community/content/blog/proto-trustees-for-bergerac-hub.md

   - bergerac-hub
 image: /assets/images/20200717_072527-800x1024.jpg
 ---
 We are forming a group of "proto trustees" to shape the future of the Life Itself Bergerac Praxis Hub.
-They will support the further evolution of this space playing a major role in an emerging "second renaissance" and metamodern/metacrisis ecosystem.
+They will support the further evolution of this space playing a major role in an emerging "second renaissance" metamodern/metacrisis ecosystem.

 The [[../hubs/bergerac|Life Itself Bergerac Hub]] has been running for [[2021/09/13/announcing-the-sympoiesis-residencies-at-the-life-itself-praxis-hub|over two years in its current residency model]] and for more than three in total.
 It is already starting to play a significant role in the wider ecosystem of which it is part -- we've hosted over twenty residencies with hundreds of residents from multiple continents.